powsybl/powsybl-core/docs/simulation/security/action-dsl.md

 #### Predefined functions
 The following predefined functions are available and can be used in the `when` statement:
-- `actionTaken`: returns `true` if the given action has already be applied
+- `actionTaken`: returns `true` if the given action has already been applied
 - `contingencyOccured`: returns `true` if a contingency is currently simulated, and `false` if the N state is simulated
 - `loadingRank`: returns the rank of a given branch among a list of branches regarding their overload level
 - `mostLoaded`: returns the ID of the most loaded branch among a list of branches